intergiro/developer-portal/docs/merchant/verification/create.md

 \
 <img :src="$withBase('/assets/img/merchant/verification/3dflow.png')" alt="3dsecure">

-If a verification error is returned, a frontend iframe has to be rendered based on the data in the verification error as specified in the Frontend iframe section.
+If a verification error is returned, a frontend iframe has to be rendered based on the data in the verification error as specified in the Frontend iframe section below.
 During one verification cycle this may have to be done several times.

 ### Frontend iframe

 A frontend iframe is rendered in the cardholder browser, for the purpose of authentication.
 The details in the verification error specifies how the iframe should be rendered.
-Whether the iframe should be rendered visible or not is determined by the visible property of the details in the verification error response.
+Whether the iframe should be rendered visible or not is determined by the `visible` property of the details in the verification error response.
 Inside the iframe there must be a form that posts the data to the url specified in the verification error response with the HTML iframe as the target.
 How the data should be added to the form depends on the type.

 ### Method
 ``` JSON